JoyeBright/DataSelection-NMT/README.md

 |Top5+Top4+...|[Download](https://huggingface.co/joyebright/Top5-with-mixing/resolve/main/top5-withBPE-step-20000.pt)|Top5|[Donwload](https://huggingface.co/joyebright/Top5-without-mixing/resolve/main/top5-withBPE-step-5000.pt)|
 |Top6+Top5+...|[Download](https://huggingface.co/joyebright/Top6-with-mixing/resolve/main/top6-withBPE-step-19000.pt)|Top6|[Donwload](https://huggingface.co/joyebright/Top6-without-mixing/resolve/main/top6-withBPE-step-5000.pt)|

 **Note:** Bandwidth for Git LFS of personal account is 1GB/month.
-If you're unable to download the models, check out this [link](https://huggingface.co/joyebright).
+If you're unable to download the models, follow this [link](https://huggingface.co/joyebright).

 ## How to use
 **Note:** we ported the best checkpoints of trained models to the Hugging Face (HF).
 Since our models were trained by [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py), it was not possible to employ them directly for inference on HF.
 To bypass this issue, we use [CTranslate2](https://github.com/OpenNMT/CTranslate2)– an inference engine for transformer models.